 No one likes being spammed with multiple emails coming from the same person in a day.
 You have to figure out what types of email should be sent to keep your customers engaged.

 Since one of the main goals of your email campaign is to get more positive feedback and reviews, you should consider sending feedback/review request email when the order is delivered.
 If there is no response after your first email, you could send another one to remind the buyers about the feedback and review request a few days later.

 A one-stop solution for all your Amazon email marketing needs

 Traditionally, A/B testing is one of the best methods for improving email marketing performance.
 Since the advent of AI technology, the application of AI has been seen in various industries.
 AI has also opened up new possibilities for email marketers to improve their email campaign performance, thus rendering A/B testing a thing of the past.

-The following before and after comparison table shows the effectiveness of the AI-powered features that have drastically improved email open rates for Feedback Central users.
+The following before and after the comparison table shows the effectiveness of the AI-powered features that have drastically improved email open rates for BQool users.

 As mentioned earlier, a successful email campaign should have its email open rate above 15.66%.
-BQool BigCRM (formerly Feedback Central) aims to help users achieve a higher open rate than 15.66% with AI Powered solution.
+BQool BigCentral aims to help users achieve a higher open rate than 15.66% with AI-Powered solution.

 Soliciting positive feedback takes effort and time, so you need the best feedback software to achieve your goal.
-With AI-Powered Feedback Central, it helps you get positive feedback and reviews from buyers efficiently.
-BQool BigCRM (formerly Feedback Central) can also free up your time from manually sending emails to your buyers so you can focus on tasks that are crucial to the success of your business.
+With AI-Powered solution, it helps you get positive feedback and reviews from buyers efficiently.
+BQool BigCentral can also free up your time from manually sending emails to your buyers so you can focus on tasks that are crucial to the success of your business.

-Can’t wait to try out BigCRM and get more reviews and feedback?
+Can’t wait to try out BigCentral and get more reviews and feedback?